Merging and concatenating data frames

 Loading BokehJS ...

 It often happens that experiments consist of multiple data files that need to be brought together into a single data frame to work with in exploratory data analysis and subsequent analyses.
-Through its concatenation and merging capabilities, Pandas provides powerful tools for handling this sort of data.
+Through its concatenation and merging capabilities, Polars provides powerful tools for handling this sort of data.

 The frog tongue strike data set